tom-doerr/zsh_codex/README.md

 ### Manual Installation

-1. Install the OpenAI package or the Google package.
+1. Install the OpenAI package, the Google package, or boto3.

 ```bash
 pip3 install openai